Have Travel Projects (7 steps to traveling with a purpose)

-Whenever I go abroad, I always like to set a travel intention — this is my travel purpose.
-And my favorite way to do this is with creative travel projects.
+When I go abroad, I like to set a travel intention (a travel purpose).
+And my favorite way to do this is by having creative travel projects.

-Travel projects make the adventure more engaging, purposeful, meaningful, fun and artistic.
+Travel projects make the adventure more engaging, purposeful, meaningful and artistic.

-While leisure travel or planned nothingness is awesome too, if you’re like me (and like creativity), then projects are an epic way to elevate your experience.
+I mean, there’s nothing wrong with leisure travel or doing nothing (I recommend it even).
+But if you’re like me (you like to make stuff), then projects are an epic way to elevate your trips abroad.

-A travel project is some creative task or goal you set for yourself with the intention of using or turning your travel experience into some artistic creation.
+A travel project is some creative task or goal to turn your travel experience into some artistic human thing.

 • Make travel more creative